michaelaye/planetarypy_orig/README.md

 ## Install

-If you want to develop for `planetpy` I recommend installing it like this:
+If you want to develop for `planetarypy` I recommend installing it like this:
 ```python
 python setup.py develop
 ```